-Add or edit a Confluence Cloud source
+Add a Confluence Cloud source

 Confluence is a cloud-based knowledge sharing tool that enables users to create and share content.
 Members of a Coveo organization with the required privileges can add the source to index the content of their Confluence Cloud instance.